-In the January 2007 private placement, Dr. Smith purchased 110,000 units for an aggregate consideration of \$110,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase price of \$.80 per share.
+In the January 2007 private placement, Dr. Smith purchased 110,000 units for an aggregate consideration of \$110,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share.